How to convince your company (or clients) to focus on conversion

-If your colleagues aren’t persuaded that conversion is important, send them this article, which contains the same video we send to our clients’ teams.
+If your colleagues aren’t persuaded that conversion is important, send them this article.
+It contains the same video we send to our clients’ teams.

 You can share this article with your co-workers via email (using this mailto link) or, if you’re an extrovert, via one of the social sharing buttons at the bottom of the article.